mikehdt/crystal-ui/README.md

 ## Usage

 Sorcery Grids is simple to implement and its classes are human-readable.
 You can also configure it to your preferences.
 By default, it uses classes of the form `.sg-1-4` for a one quarter width grid.
 However you can certainly configure it to generate more CSS Wizardry Grids-like names.
 If you really like CSS Wizardry Grids naming, change `$namespace` to "grid", set `$use-grid-namespace` to false and set `$use-ratio-names` to true -- that will instead generate names like `.one-quarter`.
-There are limits with this setup, as name classes only exist up to twelfths.
-Just in case.
+There are limits with this setup, as name classes only exist up to twelfths for the time being.

 Setting up the breakpoints is probably the most complex part, so check out the demos to see how they work.
 Unlike CSS Wizardry Grids where the available ratios are halves, thirds, quarters, fifths, sixths, eighths, tenths and twelfths, Sorcery Grids has a logic core that lets you dynamically generate any ratio sets you want.
 Feel like sevenths?
 Let it make them for you.
 Want to use seventeenths for some reason?
 Nothing stopping you.
 Also unlike CSS Wizardry Grids, Sorcery Grids will only generate those ratio sets you request.
 Keeps things neat.

 I find that when developing, using static classes straight in HTML is a fast way to prototype, but I also later might want to consolidate things down using silent classes.
 Whether static or silent, the tradeoff is either complexity in HTML, or complexity in CSS.
 However when you want to swap, if it's either static OR silent, you have to change all your `.names` to `%names`, a tedious process.
 Sorcery Grids lets you get around this by developing initially with static in HTML, setting up silent `@extend` classes as you go, by having both static and silent turned on.
 Then later you can just turn off static generation to keep your resulting HTML code clean.

 An area where the grid system does differ in behaviour from CSS Wizardry Grids is in the push and pull classes.
-In CSS Wizardry Grids, push and pull use CSS left and right, whereas in Sorcery that results in margin-left and margin-right.
-If you need left and right offsetting, the shift and unshift modifiers will be what you're after (That seemed the most appropriate name for them).
+In CSS Wizardry Grids, push and pull use CSS left and right, whereas in Sorcery Grids it will use margin-left and margin-right.
+If you need left and right offsetting, the shift and unshift modifiers will be what you're after.

 There are also some differences in how nesting is approached, as well as guttering.